US Conference 2023

 Robyn French Smith

 Robyn French Smith, known as The Color Queen of Bath Bombs is arguably one of the most influential makers in the soap and bath bomb world.
-She owns and operates a small handmade cosmetics company in the Houston Texas area called Scandalous Soap Company, but spends most of her core time on the business she co-owns with Amanda Aaron, Bath Fizz and Foam LLC.
-That company focuses on educating and empowering thousands of handmade cosmetic makers across the world.
+She and Amanda Aaron co-own Bath Fizz and Foam LLC, a company focused on educating and empowering thousands of handmade cosmetic makers across the world.

-Today, Robyn’s free Color Studies, along with the classes and recipes sold by Bath Fizz and Foam have become keystone resources for independent, cosmetic makers.
-Her recipes, ebooks, live tutorials and intense "bootcamp" style classes have helped many makers overcome their ingrained beliefs that bath bombs are difficult or can only be made during perfect weather.
-Her contributions to the cosmetic and soapmaking world include extensive content creation through articles, classes, blog posts, recipes, YouTube tutorials, and hundreds of Facebook Lives demonstrating how to troubleshoot the process of crafting handmade cosmetics.
+Robyn’s contributions to the cosmetic and soapmaking world include extensive content creation through articles, classes, blog posts, recipes, YouTube tutorials, Patreon, and hundreds of Facebook Lives demonstrating how to troubleshoot the process of crafting handmade cosmetics.
 She created Cosmetic Bath Sprinkles, the Pencil Soap design, was the 2022 HSCG Keynote speaker, and appeared on the Discovery+ show, The Meet Your Maker Showdown, where she battled other soapmakers for the title of Maker Champion.
 Her book, Bath Bomb Revolution, has quickly been recognized in the bath bomb world as an essential resource and continues to aid and inspire makers.
 Along with numerous awards for design and technique, she won the 2022 HSCG Best CP/HP soap, and is delighted to share both her bath bomb and soapmaking knowledge this year.

 Robyn French Smith will be speaking on: